0xInfection/Awesome-WAF/CONTRIBUTING.md

 - Description should follow the link, on the same line.
 - if you want to add more than one link, please don't do all PR on the exact same line, it usually results in conflicts and your PR cannot be automatically merged.

-Please contribute links to slides/projects you have used or are familiar with.
+Please contribute links to slides/tools you have used or are familiar with.
 This will help ensure high-quality entries.

-# Quality standard
+## Quality Standard

 Note that we can help you achieve those standards, just try your best, be brave.
 We'll guide you to the best of our abilities.